SurvivorGrim/PipBoy-Pi5/README.md

 <img src="https://github.com/SurvivorGrim/PipBoy-Pi5/blob/main/images/012.jpg" width="30%"> <img src="https://github.com/SurvivorGrim/PipBoy-Pi5/blob/main/images/013.jpg" width="30%">

-7. **Bracket Expansion**
+7. **10 Oint Knob Assembly**
     - Modify the bracket to accommodate the knob cables.
 A soldering iron can be used to carefully enlarge the holes.
+Place the knob in the enclosure and attach the 3D printed knob.

 <img src="https://github.com/SurvivorGrim/PipBoy-Pi5/blob/main/images/015.jpg" width="30%"> <img src="https://github.com/SurvivorGrim/PipBoy-Pi5/blob/main/images/016.jpg" width="30%">

-8. **Final Assembly Steps**
+8. **Mounting the Pi and Encoder Knob**
     - Mount the encoder knob.
 Trim the USB-C connector to fit through the designated hole.
 Plug the USB-C connector into the Raspberry Pi and secure it in place.

 <img src="https://github.com/SurvivorGrim/PipBoy-Pi5/blob/main/images/014.jpg" width="30%">